Static HTML sites with Markdown and Metalsmith

 .build(function (err) { if(err) console.log(err) })

-Next, we setup Metalsmith static site generator, with Metalsmith(..) providing it the location to a current directory and instructing to use Handlebars templates, use markdown directory as a source and mobilegap.net directory as a destination for generated HTML files.
+We use Handlebars templates, the markdown directory as a source, and the mobilegap.net directory as a destination for generated HTML files.

-Last step is build().
-We are catching and logging any errors which might happen during the build process.
+The last step is build().
+We are catching and logging any errors that might happen during the build process.

 What’s left is to move generated HTML files to your web server.
-In the next part of this post, I’ll describe the process we use to employ continuous integration to automate the generation of static HTML websites after new code changes are merged to GitHub repository.
+In the next part of this post, I’ll describe the process we use to employ a simple CI pipeline to automate the generation of static HTML websites after new code changes are merged into the GitHub repository.

 6 Responses